 Although a Piwik PRO Private Cloud account can be setup with Microsoft Azure, Amazon AWS et al., a key difference for EU based businesses, is it can be set up to run on a EU Cloud such as Elastx (Swedish org) and Orange (French org).
 Hence Piwik PRO passes the Schrems II test.

 These days data volumes are much larger, to the point that managing data requires resources often IT teams are reluctant to provide when compared to the scaleability of cloud networks.
-However banks, health related organisations and government agencies have this requirement (colleges and universities also often have the “volunteer” resources to manage software).
+However banks, health related organisations and government agencies may have their own cloud infrastructure i.e. dedicated hardware.
 If that is your situation then Piwik PRO also has an on-premise solution.
+For clarity, I refer to on-premise as a “company cloud” solution, because this is not a piece of software that you simply install on your web server (as Urchin was).

 Comparison With GA4